Skip to Content

 After about 8 years aging in a barrel, Wild Turkey Straight Rye was released.
 It is commonly referred to as “Christmas Rye” due to it’s green label and red type font.
 Eventually, Wild Turkey 101 Rye Whiskey took over and was followed by two versions of Russell’s Reserve’s Rye Whiskey.

-None of the rye whiskey that was made after Campari bought the brand was ever thought to be much over 7 years old, so it didn’t exactly attract the attention of enthusiasts.
+None of the rye whiskey that was made after Campari bought the brand was ever thought to be much over 7 years old, so enthusiasts never paid much attention to it.

-But in 2019, Wild Turkey announced that the newest release of their Master’s Keep series would be a blend of 9 to 11 year old rye whiskey barrels.
-This would make it the oldest age stated rye whiskey that Wild Turkey has ever released.
-Fans everywhere went wild.
+In 2019, Wild Turkey announced that the newest release of their Master’s Keep series would be a blend of 9-to 11-year-old rye whiskey barrels.
+This would make it the oldest age-stated rye whiskey that Wild Turkey has ever released.
+The timing was great because rye whiskey had regained its lost popularity and fans of the brand were yearning for something like this.

-Wild Turkey Master’s Keep Cornerstone Rye Whiskey, as it came to be known, likely had the full support of Eddie Russell behind it.
-He wasn’t as rye-skeptical as his dad and probably put these barrels back just in case a future special release would call for an extra-aged rye whiskey.
+Wild Turkey Master’s Keep Cornerstone Rye Whiskey – as it came to be known – likely had the full support of Eddie Russell behind it.
+He wasn’t as rye-skeptical as his dad and probably put these barrels back for a special occasion.

 Luckily, the Master’s Keep series was the perfect reason to pull them out of the warehouses.
 So how would Cornerstone taste with all of that extra age?
-Fans gobbled up every bottle immediately upon its release and I was lucky enough to have some pours throughout the last couple of years from this polarizing bottle.
-For my review I sampled this neat in a glencairn to find out.
+Fans gobbled up every bottle immediately upon its release.
+Now it’s my turn to do a review.
+I sampled this neat in a glencairn to find out.

 Tasting Notes